-17 April 2017
+April 17th, 2017

 The large majority of companies today will have some sort of IT requirement, and a good proportion of those will find IT critical to the day to day running of their business.
 Not only do you have to think about the business’s overall IT requirements, but these days it’s common for each department to have their own individual needs – such as bespoke programmes, software or workflows.

-In house IT support
+In-house IT support

 Outsourced IT support

 One of the main benefits of IT outsourcing is the financial savings it offers.
 Generally outsourced IT support is more cost-effective than creating an in-house team, and you can expect to pay a fixed monthly or per-user fee.
-The exact price usually depends on the number of users and the level of support, but once you do the calculations, outsourcing depends to be the most cost-effective route.
+The exact price usually depends on the number of users and the level of support, but once you do the calculations, outsourcing tends to be the most cost-effective route.

 It can be hard to decide which approach is best for your company, but it is clear that there is no one size fits all solution when it comes to IT support.